Caroline Falkman Olsson

 By Caroline Falkman Olsson and Jaeho Lee

-Claude usage rose by over 40% amid increased attention but remains far behind ChatGPT
+Claude use rose by over 40% amid increased attention in March

 Data Insight